 Our Articles of Association sets the minimum number of directors at three and the maximum number of directors at twelve.
-We currently have six directors consequent to resignation of Mr. P S Raju effective May 31, 2015.
+We currently have seven directors on the Board.
 The Indian Companies Act and our Articles of Association require the following: